Take this short quiz to assess your mental and spiritual readiness for a psychedelic retreat.

-For centuries, South American tribes have been reaping the benefits of Ayahuasca’s transformative effects, and over the past couple of decades, the indigenous ancestral medicine has begun taking the entire world by storm.
+For centuries, South American tribes have been reaping the potential benefits of Ayahuasca’s transformative effects, and over the past couple of decades, the indigenous ancestral medicine has begun taking the entire world by storm.
 People from all over the globe feel an increased calling to attend an Ayahuasca retreat, and Amazonian shamanism is opening more and more eyes to alternative healing modalities.

 The Ayahuasca experience is no longer an anomaly and ceremonial retreats are springing up from Costa Rica to Los Angeles, offering people the chance to connect to themselves and mother nature in a more profound way.
 While academic mental health research has begun to take notice, experienced leading scholars and psychonauts have long seen this shift in sentiment coming.

 Many of those who experienced these seeming “miracle cures”, feel a strong desire to spread the word and share their stories with others.
-And over the years, numerous books, YouTube documentaries, and tv shows have featured the benefits sacred plants, such as Ayahuasca, San Pedro, and Iboga have to offer.
+And over the years, numerous books, YouTube documentaries, and tv shows have featured the potential benefits sacred plants, such as Ayahuasca, San Pedro, and Iboga have to offer.

-Below we have listed the top 10 Ayahuasca documentaries ever made.
+Below we have listed the top 10 Ayahuasca documentary films ever made.
 While this list could have been even longer, these 10 series and films were picked as they all use a unique approach.
 Some focus more on the scientific aspects, whereas others offer an in-depth overview of Ayahuasca’s history and traditions.
 They range from emotional and profound to light-hearted and funny, and they will either instil in you new insights, thoughts, and feelings or help bring old ones to the surface.

 In this 52-minute documentary, filmmaker Richard Meech sets out to explore the mysteries of Ayahuasca shamanism by following key protagonists on their quest for spiritual awakening and healing.